Mofe1015/Make.meme/README.md

 This is a fully functional meme making web app made with REACT, JAVASCRIPT, CSS, HTML. implementing the basic workings of REACT with features like state, effect and api calls.
-The meme images are called from an API and text inputs have resize, drag, font-type and font-color changing functionality .
+The meme images are called from an API and text inputs have resize, drag, font-type and font-color changing functionality.

 So far, The web app is mobile responsive, certain features don't work on mobile but will be implented soon .